-- Creating test suites from the test procedures for efficient test execution. - Verifying and updating bi-directional traceability between the test basis and test cases.
+Verifying and updating bi-directional traceability between the test basis and test cases.

 - Executing test procedures

 - manually or

 - by using test execution tools.

+- Documentation

-- Logging the outcome of test execution and recording the identities and versions of the software under test, test tools and testware
+Logging the outcome of test execution and recording the identities and versions of the software under test, test tools and testware

-^{} Artifacts produced during the test process required to plan, design, and execute tests, such as documentation, scripts, inputs, expected results, set-up and clear-up procedures, files, databases, environment, and any additional software or utilities used in testing.
-[After Fewster and Graham] [ISTQB-GWP12].
+Testware = Artifacts produced during the test process required to plan, design, and execute tests, such as documentation, scripts, inputs, expected results, set-up and clear-up procedures, files, databases, environment, and any additional software or utilities used in testing.
+[After Fewster and Graham] [ISTQB-GWP15].

 - Comparing actual results with expected results.

-- Reporting discrepancies as incidents and analyzing them in order to establish their cause.
+- Incidents Reporting discrepancies as incidents.
 Possible causes are e. g.

-- wrong requirements,
+- wrong requirements

-- a defect in the code,
+- a defect in the code

-- a defects in specified test data,
+- a defects in specified test data

-- a defect in the test document, or
+- a defect in the test document

 - mistake in the way the test was executed